This document outlines scoring responsibilities. Please read this carefully! Ask if you have any questions!

 MFA runs two divisions, the top-ranked racers in A Fleet, and the other racers in B Fleet.

-After each day of racing, the top B Fleet racer is bumped up to A Fleet, and the bottom A Fleet racer falls down to B Fleet.
+After each day of racing, the top B Fleet racers are bumped up to A Fleet, and the bottom A Fleet racers falls down to B Fleet.
+The number for each division moving up or down is determined by the Fleet Scorer.

 Party planning